tijssen/pycoaster/README.md

 	cd pycoaster/examples
 	python3 animate.py

-The core dependencies are scipy and numpy, and additionally matplotlib for the examples.
+The core dependencies are SciPy and NumPy.
+You additionally need Matplotlib for the examples.

 Validation
 ----------